tianrui-qi/DSMLM/README.md

 ```matlab
 paras = setParas;
 ```
 at the beginning to load parameters they will use so that we do not need to run this file separately before running other files.
-Make sure to setup this file properly before run other file.
+Make sure to set up this file properly before running other files.

 ## [trainer.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/trainer.m)

-This is the main file that contain all the pipeline: generate data by [dataGenerator.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGenerator.m), load data by [dataLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataLoader.m), load network by [netLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/netLoader.m), and then start to train.
+This is the main file that contains all the pipeline: generate data by [dataGenerator.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataGenerator.m), load data by [dataLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/dataLoader.m), load network by [netLoader.m](https://github.com/tianrui-qi/DL-SMLFM/blob/matlab-achieve/netLoader.m), and then start to train.
 Thus, to train a network, direct run
 ```matlab
 trainer
 ```